scaliir/website/docs/index.md

 * on your own hardware, virtual private server or within the cloud

 All automatically kept up-to-date ( renovate ) and managed for you ( optional ).

+I also would like to have some kind of configuration-interface, but unsure if its an API, (Web)UI or just YAML.

 ## OpenSource